AiziChen/SObj-scheme/README.md

 JavaScript: http://github.com/AiziChen/SObj-typescript.git

 ## Usage
-You can see examples below and the `SObj-test.scm` file
+You can see examples below or the `SObj-test.scm` test file:

 ```scheme
 ;; load `SObj.scm` library